Retherswap/Retherswap/README.md

 Retherswap [$RETHER]
 </h1>

-RetherSwap is a upcoming swap/dex for the Rethereum blockchain.
+Retherswap is a upcoming swap/dex for the Rethereum blockchain.